HongyuanE/SpaceSmasher/README.md

 ## Installation

 ### Windows Users
-1. Download the Windows-Build folder
+1. Download the Windows-Build folder or the Windows_Build.rar in release
 2. Extract all files if they're in a zip/rar format
 3. Run SpaceSmasher.exe

 ### Mac Users
-1. Download the Mac-Build folder
+1. Download the Mac-Build folder or the Mac_Build.rar in release
 2. Extract all files if they're in a zip/rar format
 3. Run SpaceSmasher.app